 Hold onto your butts, people, because another Jurassic World is on the way.
-Although the sequel is still untitled and the release date is over a year away, a few bits and pieces of information about it have made their way to the public — and the first photo is here!
+The sequel, which will be titled Jurassic World: Fallen Kingdom, is still a year away, but a few bits and pieces of information about it have made their way to the public — including the first poster!
 By all accounts, it sounds like the film is moving in the right direction (i.e. scarier and more suspenseful).
 Fingers crossed they let Bryce Dallas Howard put on some sneakers this time around.

-So far the only official returning cast members are Chris Pratt and Bryce Dallas Howard, who played Owen and Claire in Jurassic World.
+The sequel will see a very familiar face from the two original movies: Dr. Ian Malcolm!
+Jeff Goldblum is on board to reprise his role as the know-it-all mathematician, according to The Hollywood Reporter.
+Jurassic Park alum BD Wong also confirmed his return to the series by sharing an Instagram of himself at Pinewood Studios with a raptor in February.
+So far the only official returning cast members from Jurassic World are Chris Pratt and Bryce Dallas Howard, who will reprise their roles as Owen and Claire.
 Trevorrow appeared on the Jurassic Cast podcast in September 2015 to discuss his plans for the sequel, which included details of how he sees Owen and Claire evolving throughout the next two films.

 "Owen is going to be in it, Claire is in it, and neither are going to be in the same place we left them in the first movie.
 And even though Claire is the one who evolves the most over the trilogy, it's her story that mirrors this changing world.
 Owen has sh*t to deal with.
 They've both opened Pandora's Box in Jurassic World and both of them are responsible for different elements of it."

 The rest of the cast includes an equal balance of Hollywood legends and newcomers, like James Cromwell, Toby Jones, Justice Smith, and Daniella Pineda.